skabba/cdk201/README.md

 The `cdk.out` folder contains a JSON CloudFormation template of your compiled CDK code.

-### Step 3.1
+## Step 4
 Run `cdk deploy` to deploy your CDK app and check the output.
-In a new browser tab open: https://eu-west-1.console.aws.amazon.com/cloudformation.
+In a new browser tab open: https://eu-west-1.console.aws.amazon.com/cloudformation and search/select/open for your "MyFirstCrudApi${STACK_SUFFIX}Stack" stack.
+You can now review your stack configuration.

-## Step 4
+## Step 5
 Open your my_first_crud_api_${STACK_SUFFIX} folder and module (open the my_first_crud_api_${STACK_SUFFIX}_stack.py file).

 Remove this piece of code: